EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

   support of delegated access to resources.
 - Device Code: used by devices that lack a browser to perform a user-agent based OAuth flow.
+- Client credentials: used by clients to obtain an access token outside of the context of a user.
+Such an access token is typically used by clients to access resources about themselves rather than to access a user's resources.

 #### Authorization Code